Ravinvirus

-Ravinvirus (synonym N15-like viruses, N15likevirus) is a genus of viruses in the order Caudovirales, in the family Siphoviridae.
+Ravinvirus (synonym N15-like viruses, N15likevirus) is a genus of viruses in the class Caudoviricetes.
 Bacteria serve as natural hosts, with transmission achieved through passive diffusion.
-There is only one species in this genus: Escherichia virus N15.
+There is only one species in this genus: Ravinvirus N15.

 Structure

 Ravinviruses are nonenveloped, with a head and tail.
 The head is about 60 nm in diameter.
 The tail is long and flexible, at about 140 nm long, 8 nm wide, with short brush-like terminal fibers.